 Single-component Dual TADF system

-We are also working on achieving white light emission (WLE) through a conformational isomerization approach applied to a single-component organic system.
-By introducing a novel twisted donor-acceptor molecule, we generate WLE to cover the visible spectrum via simultaneous blue and orange thermally activated delayed fluorescence (TADF).
-This advancement addresses a longstanding challenge in WLE design in a single-component system and offers a promising avenue for developing highly energy-efficient WLE emitters ideal for WOLEDs.
-Our findings contribute to a fundamental understanding of TADF mechanisms and hold practical implications for developing advanced lighting and display technologies.
+We are also engaged in achieving white light emission (WLE) through a conformational isomerization approach applied to a single-component organic system.
+Introducing a novel twisted donor-acceptor molecule enables us to generate WLE covering the visible spectrum through simultaneous blue and orange thermally activated delayed fluorescence (TADF).
+This advancement addresses a longstanding challenge in WLE design within a single-component system and presents a promising avenue for developing highly energy-efficient WLE emitters suitable for WOLEDs.
+Our findings contribute to a fundamental understanding of TADF mechanisms and hold practical implications for the development of advanced lighting and display technologies.

 Multicomponent Dual TADF system

-Our group currently focuses on developing white organic light emitters (WOLEDs) based on a novel approach utilizing multiple thermally activated delayed fluorescence (TADF) emitters.
-By combining blue and orange TADF materials without energy-transfer mechanisms, we aim to achieve high-efficiency WOLEDs capable of emitting two or three colors in a single emissive layer.
-This innovative strategy addresses the limitations of conventional WOLEDs and offers promising opportunities for advancing white organic light emitting diode (WOLED) technology.
-Our work contributes to the understanding of energy-transfer phenomena but also provides practical implications for the design and fabrication of energy-efficient WOLEDs, paving the way for future advancements in lighting and display technologies.
+Our group presently focuses on developing white organic light emitters (WOLEDs) using a novel approach involving multiple thermally activated delayed fluorescence (TADF) emitters.
+By integrating blue and orange TADF materials without energy-transfer mechanisms, our goal is to achieve high-efficiency WOLEDs capable of emitting two or three colors within a single emissive layer.
+This innovative strategy addresses the limitations of conventional WOLEDs and presents promising opportunities for advancing WOLED technology.
+Our work contributes to understanding energy-transfer phenomena and holds practical implications for designing and fabricating energy-efficient WOLEDs, thereby paving the way for future advancements in lighting and display technologies.